 Personal loan interest rates

 Personal loan interest rates depend on a wide range of factors, including your credit score and the type of financing you get.

-Rates by credit score
+Interest rates by credit score

-Source: LendingTree consumer data, Q4 2019
+*Source: LendingTree consumer data, Q4 2022.

-Rates by financing type
+Interest rates by financing type

 Lenders tend to price different types of financing differently.
 Here’s how personal loan rates compare to credit cards and car loans from banks in the beginning of 2020.

 Source: Federal Reserve Consumer Credit Statistics, Q3 2021

 As you can see from the Federal Reserve data, credit cards tend to have a higher average interest rate than personal loans.
 Unlike credit cards, a fixed-rate loan has a set interest rate.

 This means interest payments don’t fluctuate — helping the average interest rate be a little lower.
 You can also borrow more on overage, even with a lower credit score.